Updated 5 August 2020

 Keep communicating with staff, volunteers, communities and partners, using phone, email, social media and online.
 Reinforce the sense of community and use the chance to plan ahead to positive work you’ll do together in the future.
 Consider new partners you could work with to help your community recover and rebuild.

-Take care with communications that you couldn’t be seen to be breaching government advice.
-For example, if sharing a photo where people are not social distancing, be clear it’s from pre-Covid-19.
+Take care with communications that you aren’t seen to be breaching government advice.
+For example, if sharing a photo where people are not social distancing, be clear it’s from pre-Covid.

 Supporting your community